dinkypumpkin/test1/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
-## *Remove the text below before submitting your report*
+## *Remove the text below before submitting your bug report*

 ### Read first

 - Do not request help with using get_iplayer.
 No user support is provided.
-- All reports will automatically be closed and locked upon receipt.
+- All bug reports will automatically be closed and locked upon receipt.
 - If your report identifies a reproducible bug in get_iplayer, it will be re-opened until a fix is released.
 - You will receive no communication from the developers, so provide all the information required.
-- Your report will be deleted if:
-    - you request or offer help for using get_iplayer outside the UK
-    - you request or offer help for using get_iplayer with a VPN or proxy
-    - you request or offer any programmes for download

 ### What you need to provide